theRhinoLogician/targets-ipv6-wordy/README.md

 targets-ipv6-wordy
 ====================

 NSE script that generates addresses to be scanned, based on a list of hex-based words (eg. c0de, beef, cafe, aced).
 The address-generation algorithm works like this:

 Words domain (n): ```{c0de, beef, cafe, aced}```

+Base IP address: ```fe80:0000:0000:0000:0000:0000:0000:0000``` (note how all of the 32 characters have to be specified, meaning that ```::``` cannot be used because of the parsing process).

-Base IP address: ```fe80:0000:0000:0000:0000:0000:0000:0000``` Chosen segments (m): ```7,8```
+Chosen segments (m): ```7,8```

 The amount of generated addresses is: ```n^m = 4^2 = 16```
 Generated addresses: